 Brick Lane runs for miles so wander at your leisure.
 But there’s one place you shouldn’t miss!

-It doesn’t have a name but, if you’re walking on Brick Lane, it’s the left turning between Fashion Street and Fournier Street.
+The best street art in Brick Lane can be found down this secret alley, used mainly for car parking and bin storage.
+It doesn’t have a name but it’s on the left turning between Fashion Street and Fournier Street.
 The entrance is right by Saffron R

 As the final piece indicates, the Brick Lane art has a social conscience, like the best street art.
 ‘More love, less theft’ says it all!